What is a Psychologist?

-Similar to Counsellors, anyone can call themselves a Coach.
-There is no formal training required even though there is an increasing number of accredited coaching courses available.
+Similar to Counsellors, confusingly, anyone can call themselves a Coach.
+There is no formal training required, even though there is an increasing number of accredited coaching courses available.
 Like counselling courses, the length and quality of training can vary significantly.

 Coaching can help you explore what you want in life, how you might achieve your aspirations, and fulfil your needs.
 Coaching is about bringing out the best in you and inspiring you to act on your potential.
 Coaches don’t typically have any training in mental health issues and should, therefore, not try to treat people with mental health difficulties.